Skip to main content

 0

-In the event new drivers are installed, a reboot is required, but not enforced.
+In the event new drivers are installed, a reboot is required, but it won't be enforced by the system.
+You'll need to reboot before the new drivers will function.

 Configure-AutoLogon